N-Storm/boringguard/README.md

 kernel modules.
 Consequently, you can operate your Wireguard private VPN server even on cheap NAT VPS.
 However, it has to be TUN/TAP enabled (most providers have an option to enable it).

 This role comes with pre-compiled `boringtun-cli` binaries, packaged in deb and rpm formats.
-It's an unmodified builds from sources as is.
-They are bundled as binary packages with the playbook because most (if not all) Linux distros lacks them in repos.
+They are unmodified builds from sources as is.
+They are bundled as binary packages with the playbook because most (if not all) Linux distros lack them in their repos.
 And I wasn't able to find them in 3rd party trusted repos either.
-It's actually most significant reason I created this role for my purposes and decided to share it afterward.
-But if you're skeptical on using my binary builds, you can build and package your own binaries.
+It's actually the most significant reason I created this role for my purposes and decided to share it afterward.
+But if you're skeptical about using my binary builds, you can build and package your own binaries.
 Instructions for building those can be found [here](BUILD.md).

 This role comes with x86_64 and ARM (armv7 hardfloat and aarch64) packages.
 Thus, it's possible to install on SBCs like Raspberry Pi, Orange Pi, etc., and on